DavAug/chi/docs/source/getting_started/quick_overview.rst

-The reason why maximum likelihood estimation can differ from the data-generating parameters is that a finite number of measurements does not uniquely define the data-generating parameters of a probabilistic model.
-The maximum likelihood estimates can therefore be far away from the data-generating parameters when the measurements are limited (in this example the measurements estimate the data-generating parameters clearly quite well).
+The reason why maximum likelihood estimation can differ from the data-generating parameters is that a finite number of measurements do not uniquely define the data-generating parameters of a probabilistic model.
+The maximum likelihood estimates *can* therefore be far away from the data-generating parameters (in this example the maximum likelihood estimates are clearly quite good).
 In other words, a finite number of measurements leaves uncertainty about the model parameters, a.k.a. *parametric uncertainty*.
-While for real-world measurements the notion of data-generating parameters may seem alien since models only approximate the real data-generating processes, we can generalise the notion of data-generating parameters to the set of parameters that capture the most about the data-generating process for a given model.
+While for real-world measurements the notion of data-generating parameters may seem alien since models only approximate the real data-generating processes, we can generalise the notion of data-generating parameters to being the set of parameters that capture the most about the data-generating process within the limitations of the model approximation.
 Here, the maximum likelihood estimates can analogously differ significantly from the sought after data-generating parameters.

 In chi the uncertainty of parameter estimates can be estimated using Bayesian inference.
 In Bayesian inference Bayes' rule is used to define a distribution